Ahmed-Sobhi-Ali/Project_Eagle_Eye/CONTRIBUTING.md

 If you encounter any issues or bugs, please open an issue in the repository.
 Provide as much detail as possible, including steps to reproduce the issue, and any relevant error messages.

-## Code of Conduct
+## Welcome to Project Eagle Eye!

-By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
-We strive to maintain a welcoming and inclusive environment for all contributors.
+I am excited to have you as part of my community.
+Your contributions play a vital role in enhancing the field of cybersecurity and threat intelligence.
+I appreciate your commitment to maintaining a positive and inclusive environment for all participants.

 Thank you for your contributions to Project Eagle Eye!
-Together, we can make a significant impact in the field of cybersecurity and threat intelligence.
+Together, we can make a significant impact in the world of cybersecurity.